AgrDataSci/Data_synthesis_bean_tricot_CA/script/README.md

-The first two digits of files names indicate the main stage.
+The first two digits of file names indicate the main stage.

 01 = Get climate data for modelling
 02 = Model selection and cross-validation